 Throughout your optometric journey, you will undoubtedly learn more information than you can possibly remember.

-From general science to microbiology, pharmacology, ocular disease, anatomy, and physiology, there is just so much important clinical knowledge you need to cement in your mind at certain points throughout not only your academic career but in your professional career as well.
+From general science to microbiology, pharmacology, ocular disease, anatomy, and physiology, there is just so much important clinical knowledge you need to cement in your mind at certain points throughout not only your academic career but your professional career as well.

 We’ve created a series of Optometry Clinical Cheat Sheets for our readers to help make things a bit easier.
-These sheets have been updated for 2020!

 These Optometry Clinical Cheat Sheets are perfect for: